jimatas/Zift/Readme.md

     .ToPaginatedList(pagination => pagination.WithPageSize(25));
 ```

-Queries are composed naturally and are only executed when enumerated.
+Queries are composed using standard LINQ patterns and executed only when enumerated.

 ---